Worship with us!

 What's happening this Sunday

 There are two services on Sundays - 8:00 AM and 10:30 AM.
-The 10:30 service will be livestreamed on our Facebookl page.
+The 10:30 service will be livestreamed on our Facebook page.
 You don't need a Facebook account to watch!)
 Video of Sunday's worship is available on our page for 30 days after the live broadcast so you can worship anytime.)

 Nursery

 St. Andrew's nursery is open Sunday mornings from 9 a.m. to noon.
 It is staffed by trained professionals who have completed Safe Church training and a background check.
+There is no charge to use the nursery.

 Children's Chapel